carolinabrasio/fuelvariationscrapingpt/README.md

 # fuelvariationscraping
-Scrapes the fuel variation page and extracts the variation value and tendency
+Scrapes the fuel variation page and extracts the variation value and tendency for the current week.

 ## Install in HA